Affiliate links on Android Authority may earn us a commission. Learn more.

 - Look for Water Eject and go to the Shortcut page.

 - Tap on the Get Shortcut button.
 The Shortcuts app will open it.

 - Select Add Shortcut.

-- Now you can tap on the Water Eject Shortcut and select Begin Water Ejection to activate the feature.
+- Now you can tap on the Water Eject Shortcut.
+Select Start and then pick the intensity level to activate the feature.

 - Alternatively, you can just say: “Hey Siri, Water Eject.”

 Do Android phones have a Water Eject feature?

-Now that you know all about the Water Eject feature on iPhones, you might be wondering if Android phones have this feature as well.
+Now that you know all about the Water Eject feature on iPhones, you might wonder if Android phones also have this feature.
 The short answer is that they don’t.
 However, simply playing a 165Hz sound on your Android phone will get the job done.
 After all, the Water Eject feature does nothing but automate playing a clip at this frequency.